replayio/recordings-cli/README.md

 # recordings-cli

-CLI tool for managing and uploading [Replay](https://replay.io) recordings.
+CLI tool and node module for managing and uploading [Replay](https://replay.io) recordings.

 ## Overview

 When using the Replay versions of node, playwright, or puppeteer, recordings which are created are saved to disk, by default in `$HOME/.replay`.
-This CLI tool is used to manage these recordings and upload them to the record/replay web service so that they can be viewed.
+This package is used to manage these recordings and upload them to the record/replay web service so that they can be viewed.

 ## Installation